kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-recommendation-producer.md

 When we run this producer in a test, we will override the default implementation programmatically using a job builder.
-When you run this producer from the command line, you will override the default implementation using the KVConfig.xml file.
+When you run this producer from the command line, you will override the default implementation using the KVStoreConfig.xml file.

 #### Generate a Recommendation
 To generate a recommendation from the list of songs that are most likely to be played next, we do